Would you like to “wing it” for your fall foliage vacation?

 During the week you will have a lot more luck as weekends are usually filled up…

-Last; I would head north into VT and NH and after the CDW, head over to Maine and Bar Harbor (Bah Habah as the locals say it) 🙂 Then you can travel down the coast, stop in Salem MA to get a feel for the Halloween fun and back to Boston.
+Last; I would head north into VT and NH and after the CDW (Columbus Day Weekend), head over to Maine and Bar Harbor (Bah Habah as the locals say it) 🙂 Then you can travel down the coast, stop in Salem MA to get a feel for the Halloween fun and back to Boston.
 If you still have lots of time left in your trip head over to western MA and explore some more.
-You didn’t give dates but I think this will get you pointed in the right direction..
+You didn’t give dates but I think this will get you pointed in the right direction…

 There are lots of variables in here that I just don’t know.
-But hopefully this will answer a question or two for you.
-If not? well you can leave a comment for me or head over to Autumn Advice and register on the foliage forum there and strike up a conversation with others.
-There’s only about 30 people registered there now but I hope that once enough people join up they will create a small foliage community.
+But hopefully, this will answer a question or two for you.
+If not? well you can leave a comment for me or head over to the foliage forum and ask there and register to ask questions there and strike up a conversation with others.
+I hope that once enough people join up they will create a small foliage community.
 Talking about what they have found and where they stayed…

 That’s the goal at least…Jeff "Foliage" Folger You can purchase images by visiting my Fine Art Gallery websites